BazzaCuda/MinimalistMediaPlayerX/README.md

 VERSION 2 RELEASED: Fast, lossless audio/video editing
 - https://github.com/BazzaCuda/MinimalistMediaPlayerX/wiki/Lossless-Audio-Video-editing

 Now also displays all IMAGES in the current playlist folder (.jpg, .jpeg, .bmp, .png, .webp).
-If you set an image display interval, a slideshow of consecutive image files will be shown.
+If you set an image display duration, a slideshow of consecutive image files will be shown.
 - https://github.com/BazzaCuda/MinimalistMediaPlayerX/releases

 A simple but ``very`` effective media player built on MPV's API, libMPV-2.dll